mozilla-releng/balrog/docs/source/contribute.rst

 Submitting your work
 --------------------
+Once you have made the required changes make sure all the test still pass.
-In general, you should submit your work with a pull request to master.
+Then, you should submit your work with a pull request to master.
 Make sure you reference the Bug number on the Pull Request.
 Now, you have to wait for the review.

 Once your code has been positively reviewed, it will be deployed shortly after.
 So if you want feedback on your code but it's not ready to be deployed, you